grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 reservationCommand.Received(1).Execute();
 ```

-This approach is what Steve Freeman and Nat Pryce call "Allow queries; expect commands"[^GOOS].
+This approach is not paying attention to functions but strictly specifying side-effects is what Steve Freeman and Nat Pryce call "Allow queries; expect commands"[^GOOS].

 ## Data Transfer Objects and TDD